Muscles Worked in Kettlebell Swings

 - Try to swing the kettlebell to about chest height.

-Remember that it is the power from your hip and back that lifts the kettlebell, not your arms!
-The kettlebell swing is primarily an exercise for your glutes, back and posterior thighs, and therefore you shouldn’t bend your knees more than just slightly.
-If you want to train your quads (front of the thigh) with a kettlebell, then goblet squats or front squats is a better alternative.
+Remember that it is the power from your hip and back that lifts the kettlebell, not your arms.
+The kettlebell swing is primarily an exercise for your glutes, back, and posterior thighs, and therefore you shouldn’t bend your knees more than just slightly.
+If you want to train your quads (front of the thigh) with a kettlebell, then goblet squats or front squats are a better alternative.